arturopala/scala-tree/README.md

 - a head value
 - a collection of subtrees (children).

-By the design choice, every node can have duplicated children values, although default set of modifications methods assumes and preserve uniqueness.

-If the data is distinct by itself, or you don't care about uniqueness, there is a matching set of lax operations supplied as extensions methods in `LaxTreeOps`.

 Internally, there are three main implementations of the `Tree`:

 - `Tree.empty` an empty tree singleton, i.e. `Tree[Nothing]`,